DjangoGirls/tutorial/deploy/README.md

 ## Visit your application

-You’ve deployed your code to Heroku, and specified the process types in a `Procfile`.
-You can now instruct Heroku to execute a process type.
+You’ve deployed your code to Heroku, and specified the process types in a `Procfile` (we chose a `web` process type earlier).

-Let’s ensure we have one dyno running the web process type:
+We can now tell Heroku to start this `web process`.

+To do that, run the following command:

     $ heroku ps:scale web=1

+This tells Heroku to run just one instance of our `web` process.
+Since our blog application is quite simple, we don't need too much power and so it's fine to run just one process.
+It's possible to ask Heroku to run more processes (by the way, Heroku calls these processes "Dynos" so don't be surprised if you see this term) but it will no longer be free.

 We can now visit the app in our browser with `heroku open`.